-The Australian Information Commissioner and Privacy Commissioner has found that Uber failed to protect the personal data of Australians following a cyber-attack in 2016.
-It was found that Uber paid the attackers a reward and required them to subsequently destroy the data.
-The Office of the Australian Information Commissioner made an investigation into whether Uber’s preventative measures complied with the Privacy Act 1988 (Cth) (‘Privacy Act’).
+The Office of the Australian Information Commissioner has found that Uber failed to protect the personal data of Australians following a cyber-attack in 2016.
+Uber had been able to prevent the attack and subsequently paid the attackers a reward in exchange for the destruction of the data.
+The Commissioner conducted an investigation into whether Uber’s preventative measures complied with the Privacy Act 1988 (Cth) (‘Privacy Act’).

 Do Australian Privacy Laws apply to International Companies?

 Uber does not have a head office in Australia and therefore has no physical presence in Australia.
 As such, it did not have a direct contractual relationship with Australian drivers or passengers when the data breach occurred.
 Uber claimed that it was not subject to the requirements under the Privacy Act.
 However, the Commissioner determined that as Uber carried out business in Australia, section 5B(1A) of the Privacy Act applied.
 This section extends the operation of the Privacy Act extra-territorially to the acts of organisations which engage in Australia, despite being registered or having their physical presence outside Australia.

 In their findings, the Commissioner determined that Uber failed to comply with three Australian Privacy Principles (APPs).
 We have written a previous article explaining these principles in more detail.
 In this case, the main breaches were:

 - APP 11.1, which requires an entity to ‘take such steps as are reasonable in the circumstances to protect the information from misuse, interference and loss and [to protect the information] from unauthorised access, modification or disclosure’.

 - APP 11.2, which requires an entity that no longer needs personal information it holds to ‘take such steps as are reasonable in the circumstances to destroy the information or to ensure that the information is de- identified’.